mattyoung101/slingshot/README.md

 to develop my PhD dissertation.
 Please keep me posted!

 ### Timeline
 Slingshot is being developed in my free time during my PhD.
-I do not _always_ have time to work on this project.
+I do not _always_ have time to work on this project, but I try my best.

 ### Known supported editors
 - Neovim v0.11+